DrewXGG/sponsify/README.md

 # sponsify
-An easy-to-use and accessible web application that lists job postings which offer sponsorship.
+An easy-to-use and accessible web application listing job postings with sponsorship.